All Episodes

 Wow.

-There isn't much water than in there then at the time.
+But no, there's much water than in there then at the time.

-You could actually walk walk from Wrath Park down through the creek and get all the way to Oaks Drive.
+You could actually walk from Wrath Park down through the creek and get all the way to Oaks Drive.

 Yes, and also Wrath Park, the town pool.

-Um, not the greatest place anymore either.
+Not the greatest place anymore either.

-A lot of issues uh down uh down there.
+A lot of issues down there.

-Yeah, it's I mean took the high diving board down.
+They took the high diving board down.

 I used to love that high diving board.

-Oh yeah, we were actually just there.
+Oh, yeah, we were actually just there.

-I don't even remember we don't dive.
+I don't even remember.

-Uh we played hockey up there all the time.
+We played hockey up there all the time.

 And we played stickball up there all the time and baseball up there all the time.

-It's a very very different era that we grew up in, Joan.
+It's a very, very different era that we grew up in, Joan.

 Yes, absolutely.

-What I'm sorry?
+I'm sorry?

-Any if I'm if I'm within fifteen, twenty miles, I'll make my way to Carmela's.
+If I'm within 15, 20 miles, I'll make my way to the Carmella's.

 Oh, they're so good, right?